Fostervold.jpg

 About

 I am a PhD candidate in the Department of Philosophy at Indiana University Bloomington.
+In 2025-26, I was a Future Faculty Teaching Fellow & adjunct professor at Butler University in Indianapolis.
 Prior to this, I completed a MA and a BA, both in Philosophy, at Texas Tech University & Saint Cloud State University, respectively.

-When I’m not doing philosophy, I enjoy reading and learning about intellectual history & economics, devouring science-fiction and fantasy books, playing PC games, and listening to great music.
-I have a guitar that someday I will learn how to play (hopefully).
-I live with my partner, a reclusive crested gecko, and a small brown rabbit that does her best to destroy as many of my possessions as she can get her teeth on.
+When I’m not doing philosophy, I enjoy reading and learning about intellectual history, political theory, and economics; reading science-fiction and fantasy books (send me recommendations!), playing PC games, listening to live music, and biking everywhere.
+I have a guitar that someday I will learn how to play (maybe).

 I can be contacted at kfosterv [at] iu [dot] edu